i2y/edda/docs/integrations/mcp.md

 MCP is a standardized protocol for AI tool integration.
 Edda's MCP integration automatically converts your durable workflows into MCP-compliant tools that:

 - **Start workflows** and return instance IDs immediately
-- **Check workflow status** to monitor progress
+- **Check workflow status** to monitor progress with completed activity count and suggested poll interval
 - **Retrieve results** when workflows complete
+- **Cancel workflows** if running or waiting, with automatic compensation execution

-This enables AI assistants to work with long-running processes that may take minutes, hours, or even days to complete.
+This enables AI assistants to work with long-running processes that may take minutes, hours, or even days to complete, with full control over the workflow lifecycle.

 ## Installation